 Is it suitable for adult beginner cyclists?
 Yes, if they are in sufficient physical health to safely travel at an average speed of about 8 miles an hour for an extended length of time.
-Of course, one can ride for a portion of the trip and head back at one's own time and pace.
+It is of course possible to only stay with the ride for a portion of the trip and head back at one's own time and pace.

 How long is the ride?
 How long will it take?
-The ride is about 14½ miles long, will travel at about 8 mph and includes two planned stops.
-The first stop will be halfway through for five to ten minutes.
-The second stop will be at the Minuteman gateway for twenty to thirty minutes.
-All that adds up to from 2 to 2½ hours.
+The route is just under 15 miles long, will travel at about 8 mph and include one rest stop, which adds up to about 2 hours.

 How difficult will the route be?
-Flat and easy.
+Mostly flat and easy.

 Will there be a police escort?
 Yes, the Cambridge Police Department's Bike Patrol will be with us the entire way.
 Riders are expected to stay with the group and follow the instructions of the Bicycle Patrol officers.

 Where will we ride?
-The ride will cover Cambridge from Lechmere Canal Park to Memorial Drive to the Alewife Reservation.
-The route map will be posted to this site the day before the ride.
+Check out the map, which will be posted to this site the day before the ride.

 What if I get a flat tire?
-There may be a mechanic on hand to assist with unanticipated mechanical problems.
-Riders should ensure that bikes are in good working order before the day of the ride; any assistance would only be for minor emergencies, not major tune-ups.
-Click here for a list of local bicycle repair shops.
+Riders should ensure that bikes are in good working order before the day of the ride.
+There will be a mechanic along on the ride for minor emergencies.
+The route does pass near several local bicycle repair shops.

 Are helmets required?
-Helmets are required by law for children 16 years old and younger.
-The City of Cambridge endorses helmet use for all.
+Helmets are required by law for children 16 years old and younger and recommended for everyone.